Strategic Coalition for Data Pricing in IoT Data Markets: Numerical Results

 \section{Numerical Results}

-In this section, we evaluate, compare, and validate the performance of the proposed market model with intuitive baselines.
-To begin with, we conduct statistical analysis to first measure the information leakage due to data correlation in its simplified version.
-For this, we consider a few number of seller devices available in the market generating explanatory data samples for trading, with the quality of data defined for the model's performance at the learner, as in \cite{zhan2020learning}.
-Second, we the measure the impact of information leakage on data valuation and, with experimental, show the impact of data rivalry on value depression.
-Finally, we conduct numerical evaluations of the proposed solution; particularly, we follow a linear pricing scheme to compare the performance of our proposed approach in the IoT data market.
+\rv{In this section, we evaluate, compare, and validate the performance of the proposed market model with intuitive baselines.
+To begin with, first, we conduct statistical analysis to measure the information leakage due to data correlation in its simplified version.
+For this, we consider a few seller devices available in the market generating explanatory data samples for trading, with the quality of data defined for the model's performance at the learner, as in \cite{zhan2020learning}.
+Second, we measure the impact of information leakage on data valuation and, with experimental, show the impact of data rivalry on value depression. \rrv{Finally, we conduct numerical evaluations of the proposed solution using a simple Python \cite{van2014python} simulator.} Particularly, we follow a linear pricing scheme to compare the performance of our proposed approach in the IoT data market.}